 “Here’s version 1.0 of my app — ready to download and use!”

-Each release is based on a tag (like v1.0.0
+Each release is based on a tag (like v1.0.0) and can include:

 - A title and description of what’s new